tristantao/kaggle_survivor/writeup.md

 Choose the appropriate package from [RStudio_Download] (http://www.rstudio.com/ide/download/desktop)
 @TODO Also install ggplot2

+##### Instructions for following along
+We recommend **directly typing** all code snippets that we have included Additional materials which provide a more conceptual understanding of the programming or statistics are marked with:
+Feel free to ask questions on our Kaggle Forum post and we will respond as soon as possible!

 To work on the project we recommend splitting your screen space between RStudio and our walkthrough:
 Inline-style:
 ![alt text](https://github.com/tristantao/kaggle_survivor/blob/master/WorkStation.png "Split Screen View")